hallvardnmbu/ecosystem/docs/expansion.rst

 ====================

 This package is designed to be easily expandable.
-Both new species and new terrain-types can be added with relative ease.
+Both new species and new terrain-types can be added with (relative) ease (depending on the significance of the additions).

-In order to modify the species, the following steps are necessary:
+In order to add another species, the following steps are necessary:

-* Create a new subspecies with its own parameters and behaviour.
+* Create a new subspecies with its own default parameters and behaviour.

-* Update the feed-method in :mod:`island.py` to include the new species.
+* Update the yearly cycle-methods in :mod:`island.py` to include the new species.

 * (Optional) Update the graphics-method in :mod:`graphics.py` to include the new species.